What is pneumococcal disease?

 Babies and Children

-The CDC recommends pneumococcal vaccination for all children under 5 years old.
-Children should be given 4 doses of a pneumococcal vaccine (PCV15 or PCV20) according to the recommended childhood schedule.
+Children ages 2–23 months should be given PCV15 or PCV20 according to the recommended childhood schedule.
+(PCV21 is not currently recommended for children.)
 One dose should be given at age:

 • 2 months